ianstormtaylor/slate/docs/reference/slate/change.md

 `call(fn: Function, ...args) => Change`

-This method calls the provided `customChange` function with the current instance of the `Change` object as the first argument and passes through the remaining `args`.
+This method calls the provided function with the current instance of the `Change` object as the first argument and passes through the remaining `args`.

 The purpose of `call` is to enable custom change methods to exist and called in a chain.
 For example: